VIEW IN MY ROOM

 Customs:Shipments from India may experience delays due to country's regulations for exporting valuable artworks.

-A self-taught multi-disciplinary artist, Sumit Mehndiratta has pursued Master of Science in international fashion marketing from Manchester Metropolitan University, UK.
-He has worked with online art galleries and exhibited his works, both group and solo shows across the UK, UAE, Japan, Italy, China and India.
+As a self-taught multi-disciplinary artist, Sumit Mehndiratta has found his way into the art world as a prolific artist working since 2009.
+He has worked with online art galleries and exhibited his works across the UK, USA, UAE, Japan, Italy, China and India.
 He has also worked on several projects in the US, UK and UAE.
-Sumit enjoys making artworks from different mediums that please the mind and soul of the individual.
-Describing his style of work, the Delhi-based artist avers, “My main genre of work is nature and abstraction, which is prominent in most of the works.
-I love abstraction and the fact that everyone perceives it differently.
-It brings me pleasure to see how people relate to different shapes and colours, and interpret them differently.”
-Sumit works aren't restricted to one style or medium of work.
-His works range from generic mediums such as canvas and paper to experimental mediums like digital art, mixed media and wall sculptures.
+Inspired from nature and abstraction, his works are a visual feast that provokes individualistic interpretations.
+Sumit’s art transcends traditional media, incorporating everything from canvas and digital art to mixed media and wall sculptures.
+His unique tools and painting techniques emphasise a broader ethic: art as an ever-changing and always enjoyable journey.
+Describing his style of work, Sumit avers, “My main genre of work is nature and abstraction, which is prominent in most of my works.
+I adore abstraction and how everyone perceives it differently.
+An interpretation of an abstract artwork is a unique insight to a person’s psyche which is fascinating.”
 Sumit claims to have been experimental since childhood.
-Be it drawing, sketching, cooking, painting or photography, he always liked to do something no one has ever thought of, by adding his signature element to the task.
-To achieve this, Sumit creates his own painting tools to go with the techniques he thinks of.
-“I usually discover different techniques to paint and construct my own tools to put the ideas into action.
-I pick up a theme and make a series of paintings on them.
+He believes in improvising when starting with a new piece.
+As he goes on, he finds new ways to come up with visual patterns which are exciting and unique.
+Sometimes he has to create his own tools to accompany the visual patterns he comes up with, “I usually discover different techniques and patterns during improvisation and then construct my own tools to execute the ideas effectively.
+When I see a strong pattern emerging, I set it up as a theme and make a series of paintings on them.
 When the technique gets repetitive, I wait for another inspiration to strike, and I move onto the next series,” professes Sumit.
-He does not have any ‘patented style’ as he terms it to be mere repetition and limits an artist’s creativity.
-He adds on saying that his works are not entirely skill based as a skill needs to be perfected by doing it repeatedly; “My art is more about the excitement of how beautiful strokes and patterns can emerge from experimentation, I believe in having fun in my studio and my art is end result of it.”
-He also believes in impulsive acts of making art and its surprising results; “For me it is not about the number of hours spent in making one artwork or extreme skills of perfection.
-Its mostly impulsive with a playful skill that comes along involving certain movements, measures, materials and tools which leads to a satisfying end result.”
-Sumit also focuses on giving back to nature from what he earns as an artist.
+He does not have any single ‘patented style’ as he terms it to be mere repetition which is unexciting and tasking.
+He believes repetition could be a major contributing factor to an artist block.
+He adds on saying that his works are not entirely skill based as a skill needs to be perfected by doing it repeatedly over a long period of time; “My art is more about the playfulness and excitement of how beautiful visual patterns and colours can emerge during improvisation.
+I believe in having fun in my studio and my art as a result of it.”
+Being an animal lover, Sumit focuses on giving back to nature.
+He contributes some of his earnings towards animal welfare as he is passionate about donating to NGO’s and other independent animal activists in India that rescues, heal and feed stray animals.

 Featured in Saatchi Art's printed catalog, sent to thousands of art collectors